koii-network/docs/develop/microservices-and-tasks/google-doodle-task/google-doodle-task-functions.md

 Let's break down the logic above, we:

+- Used `puppeteer.createBrowserFetcher()` to download a browser instance, Firefox in our case.
+  - `browserRevision` is the browser version we want to download.
-- Launched a browser using Puppeteer, created a new page and visited [Google doodle](https://www.google.com/doodles)
+- Launched the browser, created a new page and visited [Google doodle](https://www.google.com/doodles).
-- Parsed the HTML document with Cheerio
+- Parsed the HTML document with Cheerio.
-- Extracted the link of the latest google doodle from the parsed HTML document
+- Extracted the link of the latest google doodle from the parsed HTML document.
-- Converted the link to JSON and stored it on levelDB using the `storeSet` helper function
+- Converted the link to JSON and stored it on levelDB using the `storeSet()` from `namespaceWrapper`.

 # fetchSubmission()